elchs/LetoDBf/Readme.txt

       [drive:]\path\to\data_diretory\test\customer.dbf.

  A drive letter in your filenames will be cut away, and only one "..\" directory step up higher than the <DataPath> in letodb.ini is allowed.
+This means: DbUseArea( .T.,, "..\data_other\customer.dbf" ) will point to:
+      [drive:]\path\to\data_other\customer.dbf.

+ If your filenames contain at least one path seperator '/' or '\', they will be treated as with this given path relative to <DataPath>

  This root path is equal to your SET DEFAULT TO setting, so if your filenames contain no path, all new files will be created in <DataPath>
- The filenames can have optional OS dependent leading '\' or '/', example: /mydbf.dbf, it will be internally cut away.
+ The filenames can have optional OS dependent leading '\' or '/', example: /mydbf.dbf, that will force them into the <DatPath> directory.

+ For blank, pure filename the "SET DEFAULT TO ... " setting, if set before!
+Leto_Connect() will name an additive sub-directory to <DataPath>.
+Example, "SET DEFAULT TO data" will put all NEW files into:
+      [drive:]\path\to\data_diretory\data
+ Allowed for "DEFAULT" is only one single path, NOT ENDING WITH ';' or ":" !!
+ The example setting of "SET PATH TO system;tmp" will lead to search for these files in:
+      [drive:]\path\to\data_diretory\system  and [drive:]\path\to\data_diretory\tmp
+ !!
+Both settings of "DEFAULT" and "PATH" apply only to filenames without any path seperator '\' or '/'.

  All path separators in your filenames are converted by LetoDBf server internal to the needed one, you need not to take care about.
 Use of "\" or "/" is equal.

- To check for some firsst examples, look into the "tests" directory.
+ To check for some first examples, look into the "tests" directory.
 Build them all at once with: "buildall" resp. "-/buildall.sh" for Linux.
 Add for execution as first param the IP address of the server, if unknown but at same machine running as the application use loopback network: 127.0.0.1 At any case you shell try the "test_file" executable, as about a not working "Leto_File() functions exist